webt14/w/README.md

 <?php
 include'slip12.php';
 ?>
-MOBILE: 9730381255 | WWW.NRCLASSESPUNE.COM | WWW.BCSBCA.COM

   Slip13: Write a PHP script to create a chess board using CSS on table cells.
 <html>
 <head>
 <head><title>NRC ChessBoard</title>